thisrohangupta/changelog/upgrade/git_experience_configuration_code.md

 - Input Sets
 - Feature Flags

-In the Git Experience, Github is the source of truth for the Git backed objects.
-This means Harness doesn't maintain any record of those objects besides the pipeline name, identifier, and Git backed configuration to fetch the pipeline from Github.
+In the Git Experience, Git is the source of truth for the Git backed objects.
+This means Harness doesn't maintain any record of those objects besides the pipeline name, identifier, and Git backed configuration to fetch the pipeline from Git.
 We do not do any reconciliation or cross sync'ing of the resources.

 For more details on Git Experience in Harness Next Gen, please see our [overview](https://developer.harness.io/docs/platform/Git-Experience/git-experience-overview)